Girlschool, Bootleg Theater, Sid The Cat, KROQ, Nasty Gal, Bedrock Present

-Chelsea Wolfe, The Bird and the Bee, Francisca Valenzuela (Acoustic), Shirley Manson (of Garbage) in converstation with Eva Barlow, Deap Vally, Bleached (DJ set), The Wild Reeds, The Regrettes, Tamaryn (DJ set), Pearl Charles, Caroline Smith, Winter, Boyfriend, Rituals of Mine, Luna Shadows, Starcrawler, vōx, TRACE, Kid Wave, Liphemra, Kona, Soto Voce, ExSage, Summer Twins, Madame Gandhi, Linafornia, Honey Power DJ set, Val Fleury (DJ set)
+Chelsea Wolfe, The Bird and the Bee, Francisca Valenzuela (Acoustic), Shirley Manson (of Garbage) + The Girlschool Choir, Deap Vally, Bleached (DJ set), The Wild Reeds, The Regrettes, Tamaryn (DJ set), Pearl Charles, Vengeance, Winter, Boyfriend, Rituals of Mine (DJ set), Luna Shadows, Starcrawler, vōx, TRACE, Kid Wave, Liphemra, Kona, Soto Voce, ExSage, Summer Twins, Madame Gandhi, Linafornia, Honey Power DJ set, Val Fleury (DJ set)

 Fri.
 January 27, 2017 - Sun.
 January 29, 2017